kilelx/kilelx/README.md

-- 👋 Hi, I’m Kieran , a 22-year-old student based in Rennes, France
+- 👋 Hi, I’m Kieran , a 23-year-old student based in Rennes, France

-- 👀 Looking for an apprenticeship in web development
+- 🧳 Building your future SAAS as a web developer @Eid Lab

-- 🌱 I’m currently improving my skills on Next.js & Typescript
+- 🌱 I’m currently improving my skills on Next.js & Node.js